kristiinara/GraphifySwift/README.md

 Query methods that call a very high number of methods.

 ##### How are parameters determined
-Very high number of methods has to be determined statistically using the boxplot technique.
+Very high number of methods has to be determined statistically using the box-plot technique.
 Value currently set to 20.

 ##### Implementation details
 \-